The Administration Committee hears requests from students and faculty for exceptions to academic policies.

-The Administration Committee meets on Mondays.
-All complete Administration Committee petitions should be submitted to the Office of the Dean of Students, Suite 1: Administration and Judicial Affairs, in McCullough Hall 136 (across from the ATM machine on the first floor), by noon on Friday of the previous week you hope to have your petition reviewed.
+The Administration Committee meets on Tuesdays for spring term.
+All complete Administration Committee petitions should be submitted to the Office of the Dean of Students, second floor of the service building room #218 by 5:00 pm on the Friday before you hope to have your petition reviewed.
 They may also be submitted electronically to Associate Dean Karen Guttentag, or to the Assistant in Student Life Administration Diane DiLoreto.

 When preparing a petition, please be specific in outlining the details of the request, including signing and dating the petition using the following format: